HOME

 minefumi

-Thank you for your edition.
-I am happy to have learned you say “ green water-color paint.”
+Thank you for your super fast edition.
+I am glad to learn the expression “ become friends”

 ★★★★★